 How is JungleGym created?

 The JungleGym Race Committee began as an after school workshop for 2nd - 5th graders held on Wednesdays from September - June as part of Concrete Safaris' City Surfers after school program in 2012.
 Children self-select to join and develop all elements of the race, including the theme, rules, course, obstacles, marketing, police and community board support, and any other necessary details.
 They learn how to create a successful event as well as how to speak publically with community partners new and returning.
 In 2017, Concrete Safaris was selected as the NYC DOT Weekend Walks provider for East Harlem, expanding JungleGym from a single-day event on Pleasant Avenue and 114th Street and inside Jefferson Park's basketball courts to a 3-day event called JungleGym 2017 Summer Series and held on Third Avenue between 116th and 118th Streets.
 Concrete Safaris' City Surfers after school program partnered with Open Architecture / New York to build upon its race design curriculum by creating 3D models of Third Avenue and the event itself.
 Children spent Wednesdays and select Saturdays creating these designs in addition to getting the schools, camps, community centers, government agencies, and local businesses to get active.
 To the left is an early stage of the 3D model being built by the City Surfers for the 2017 races.
-In 2018, the event will be held on East 116th Street between Lexington and Second Avenues on July 7th, and on East 115th Street between Park and Third Avenues on July 14, 21, 28, and August 11.
+In 2018, the event was held on East 116th Street between Lexington and Second Avenues on July 7th, and on East 115th Street between Park and Third Avenues on July 14, 21, 28, and August 11.
 In 2019, the event was held on 116th Street from Lexington to Second and from Fifth to Park as well as on 106th Street from Lexington to Second Avenues totalling four dates.

 Run of Day